stratapp-ai/stratapp-ai.github.io/_blog/stratapp-is-a-proactive-risk-management-and-business-continuity-response-to-the-coronavirus-here-s-why.md

 - "#articles"
 date: 2019-09-16 08:00:00 +0000
 layout: blog
-title: "#stratapp is a proactive crisis management and business continuity response to the Coronavirus"
+title: 'Coronavirus: #stratapp is a proactive crisis management and business continuity response'
 sub_heading: 'Several countries, including the USA, Singapore, Italy and South Korea, have recently found themselves working from home. #stratapp helps make this a positive disruption.'
 video_id: ''
 banner_image: "/uploads/coronavirus.jpg"
 slug: business continuity response to coronavirus
-seo_title: "#stratapp is a proactive risk management and business continuity response to the Coronavirus"
+seo_title: 'Coronavirus: #stratapp is a proactive risk management and business continuity response'
-seo_description: 'Several countries, including the USA, Singapore, Italy and South Korea, have recently found themselves working from home. #stratapp helps make this a positive disruption.'
+seo_description: 'Due to the coronavirus, several countries, including the USA, Singapore, Italy and South Korea, have recently found themselves working from home. #stratapp helps make this a positive disruption.'
 feature_image: "/uploads/coronavirus.jpg"

 ---